Elcess/gatsby-starter-default/src/pages/Plotting-Gross-National-Income.md

 author: 'Kimberley Elcess'
 ---

-## Easy plots for JavaScript using Plotly, React, and Redux
+## Easy plots for JavaScript using Plotly and React

 A picture may be worth a thousand words, but it's certainly worth thousands of data points.
 Plotting your data makes it easier to see outliers and mistakes, easier to explain, and easier to understand.
 Best of all, you can do it on your website using JavaScript, opening up possibilities for interactivity.